I got this notice on my own AT&T business account.

 So I called the phone number AT&T provided.

-The call took me 1 hour and 5 minutes.
+The first call took me 1 hour and 5 minutes.

 I got transferred to the loyalty department.
 The rep told me that if he changed my lines from Advanced 2.0 to the newer Advanced 3.0 plan, my price would stay the same.
 I told him that was wrong.
 Advanced 3.0 is $40 per line, not $35.
 I already had the official AT&T plan PDF in front of me.